Ooshy/textualautocomplete/README.md

   - Magic

 __Summary__
-The processor may continue to be trained, indefinitely.
+The auto-completer may continue to be trained, indefinitely.
 Each occurence of a word increments the confidence of the match, making the word have higher priority during auto-completion.

 __C# Example__